TimothyStephens/TF-IDF/README.md

 ACCCTTGGGGCCCCCT # seq5

+The header of each sequence is not required.

 The group information should be provided in a separate file. e.g. there are 5 sequences in a dataset, and the first 2 sequences are in one group, the rest 8 sequences are in another group.
 Then the group information should be: